bhilimon/bender/doc/PRINTING.md

 * Color: gray

 ### Base (optional)
 * Print "benderbase.stl" if you want the flared base / neck.
 This is optional.
-He will stand without it, but looks much better with it!
+He will stand without it.
 * Color: gray